 Yes, exceptional people will almost always get ahead, with or without a degree.
-And holding a degree doesn’t guarantee you anything, except maybe debt, as the Occupy Wall Street movement demonstrated.
+Just holding a degree also doesn’t guarantee you anything except maybe debt, as the Occupy Wall Street movement demonstrated.

 Here are 10 things you should know about how college affects your job opportunities and pay…

-1. Some majors are more likely to find work
+1. Some majors are more likely to have full-time jobs right now

 Science, engineering, and business majors were more likely to be consistently employed full-time last year.
 The Bureau says, “Sixty-four percent of business majors were full-time, year-round workers.”
 Less than half of people who majored in literature, languages, or visual and performing arts could say the same.
 And this is despite the fact business remains the most common college major (12 million out of 59 million American degree-holders majored in business).

 Education majors were least likely to be employed full-time and year-round, at 41 percent.
 (There are about 8 million people with education degrees, making it the second-most popular field of study.)

 2. Right now, engineering is the best bang for your buck

 In 2011, a bachelor’s degree in engineering was worth $92,000 a year.
 “At the other end of the continuum were fields such as visual and performing arts, communications, education and psychology,” with average annual earnings under $55,000 according to the Bureau.